Introduction to Watercolor Brushes Illustrator

-Once you click on the bristle brush library, a new window will open up providing you a sum of fourteen distinct brushes that you can select from, all of them creating an entirely disparate result.
+Once you click on the bristle brush library, a new window will open up, providing you with a sum of fourteen distinct brushes that you can select from, all of them creating an entirely disparate result.

 Bristle Brush Library

-Step 4 – Next, you can see an alternative called shape, which allows you to select from ten distinct brush head types, providing us a swift preview so that we are aware of what to anticipate.
+Step 4: Next, you can see an alternative called shape, which allows you to select from ten distinct brush head types, providing us with a swift preview so that we are aware of what to anticipate.

 For the present example, we will select Round Blunt.